jolexa/blog.jolexa.net/content/post/new-project-httpplanetskydivenet.md

 I wanted to have a place that I could subscribe to that would aggregate all the skydiving posts that people wanted to contribute.
 Anyone can contribute, the only thing that you **cannot do is advertise products for sale**.
 This is not a classified page, for that you can use [dropzone.com][1]

-If you would like to be added to this site, send an email to &#8220;jeremy at jolexa.net&#8221; with your blog address, point of contact email address, province/state & country if you want a flag by your posts.
+If you would like to be added to this site, send an email to "jeremy at jolexa.net" with your blog address, point of contact email address, province/state & country if you want a flag by your posts.
 Then you can make a post and it will show up here.
 This index is updated hourly, so it is not instant.

 Some post ideas: